nbrownus/streamstash/README.md

 - RELP: Provides an easy and reliable integration with rsyslog.
 Uses [rsyslogs](http://www.rsyslog.com/) Reliable Event Logging Protocol.
 For more info see the [relp webpage](http://www.rsyslog.com/doc/relp.html)
 - StdIn: Takes data received from standard input and creates events for them
+- Socket: A very customizable connection oriented socket input
+- StaticFile: Simple static file ingestion, main use case is to run streamstash per file you need to ingest
+- SMTP: Turns email received via SMTP into events
+- HTTP: Turns http requests into events.

 Example usage can be found in the [examples folder](examples)